 How can you best provide communication leadership for your school district?
 How do you gain insight on your own communication style, and then cultivate a more authentic and productive executive presence?
 How do you learn to coach others in communication leadership, building a better internal communication culture along the way?
 In this interactive session, we will focus on ways for you to improve your relational communication style, to gain self-awareness, and to serve as an influencer within your school district.
 This training culminates in an assessment of the ways that internal culture and communication styles help to build better branding support from everyone.

 Current Education Legal Issues and Open Records Overview

-Shellie Hoffman Crow, Walsh Gallegos and TBA
+Shellie Hoffman Crow, Walsh Gallegos

 Stay up-to-date on the latest bond, election and other legal questions and challenges facing public school communicators and educators and those who handle open records requests in 2019 from a pair of experienced education attorneys with the law firm of Walsh Gallegos Treviño Russo & Kyle P.C.